johnoseni1/Full-operating-system/README.md

 We will want to do many things with our OS:

-- Boot from scratch, without GRUB -
+- Boot from scratch, without GRUB
-- Enter 32-bit mode -
+- Enter 32-bit mode
 - Jump from Assembly to C
 - Interrupt handling
-- Screen output and keyboard input - DONE!
+- Screen output and keyboard input
-- A tiny, basic `libc` which grows to suit our needs - DONE!
+- A tiny, basic `libc` which grows to suit our needs
 - Memory management
 - Write a filesystem to store files
 - Create a very simple shell